microshare/microshare.github.io/README.md

 `/!\ Only one topic of modification per Branch (per Pull Request)/!\`

-If you dan't want at all to touch the files the first way to contribute is to create an issue.
-Otherwise we will see how to contribute below.
+If you prefer not to touch the files at all, the first way to contribute is to create an issue.
+Otherwise we will show how to contribute below.

-## B. Create an Issue - not technical
+## B. Create an Issue - non-technical

 If you think something needs to be changed, but you don't have the knowledge, or you think someone is in a better position to make those changes.
 Simply create an issue in GitHub, and contact jbardin@microshare.io.